darrenjkt/SEE-MTDA/README.md

 ![pipeline](./docs/pipeline.png)

+This codebase would not be possible without [mmdetection](https://github.com/open-mmlab/mmdetection) and [OpenPCDet v0.3.0](https://github.com/open-mmlab/OpenPCDet/tree/v0.3.0).
+We acknowledge the works of the following repos in our project:
+- Our instance segmentation code uses [mmdetection](https://github.com/open-mmlab/mmdetection).
-Our code is based on [OpenPCDet v0.3.0](https://github.com/open-mmlab/OpenPCDet/tree/v0.3.0) with DA configurations adopted from [ST3D](https://github.com/CVMI-Lab/ST3D).
+- Our detector code is based on [OpenPCDet v0.3.0](https://github.com/open-mmlab/OpenPCDet/tree/v0.3.0) with DA configurations adopted from [ST3D](https://github.com/CVMI-Lab/ST3D).

 ## Model Zoo
 Please place all downloaded models into the `model_zoo` folder.
 See `model_zoo/README.md` for more details.